PoisotLab/SpeciesDistributionToolkit.jl/SimpleSDMLayers/README.md

 *not* implement any species distribution models, although there are a few examples of how this can be done in the documentation.

-**Who is developping this package**?
+**Who is developing this package**?
 This package is primarily maintained by the [Quantitative & Computational Ecology][qce] group at Université de Montréal, and is part of the broader EcoJulia organisation.